Skip to main content

 Foster children

-You get payment for 1 extra bedroom if you have a foster child placed with you, or for up to 12 months between placements.
+You get benefits for an extra bedroom if you have a foster child placed with you.
+This can continue for up to 12 months between placements.

 Overnight carers